Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-There are seven CDCs on post.
+There are four CDCs on post.
 Fort Riley CDCs offer care for children 6 weeks to 5 years of age.
 Programs include Full-day care, Part-day preschool and hourly care.
 FCC homes offer care provided by a military family member in both on-and off-post homes for children from 6 weeks to 12 years of age.
 CYS Central Registration office: 785-239-9885.

 The Fort Riley Family Child Care (FCC) program, as outlined in Army Regulation 608-10, Child and Youth Services, provides flexible options for child care, thus making it an essential component for meeting the Army’s military mission.

 FCC homes offer high quality care provided by a military family member in both on-and off-post homes.
 FCC providers have extensive training and are regularly monitored and inspected by the FCC director and other CYS staff.
 In addition on-post homes are inspected by post fire, safety, and preventive medicine professionals and off-post homes are inspected by off-post licensing agents through their county Health Departments.
 These inspections are conducted to ensure that homes are maintained in a safe and sanitary manner providing the healthy, wholesome environment that the Army requires for your children.

 FCC homes offer developmentally appropriate activities and guidance; follow child abuse prevention practices; undergo initial and annual background checks for the provider, the provider’s sponsor, and anyone in the home 12 years or older; and follow the USDA food program guidelines for providing healthy meals and snacks.